-A few months back, I took a Stanford CME Course on an endocrine disorder called congenital hypothyroidism.
+A few months back, I took a Stanford CME Course on an endocrine disorder called congenital hypothyroidism (CH).
 CH is a condition, present at birth, dealing with an impaired thyroid gland.
 The disease is fairly common, estimated to occur once in every two thousand five hundred infants.
 It is extremely important that the diagnosis and treatment occur rapidly because the brain desperately needs the thyroid hormones as they are crucial to development.
-Prognosis gets significantly worse if the disease is not treated in time; if the treatment is started within three months, the mean IQ is 71, but if it is started within six months, the mean IQ is 54.
+Prognosis gets significantly worse if the disease is not treated in time; if the treatment is started within three months, the mean IQ of the patient is 71, but if it is started within six months, the mean IQ of the patient is 54.
 Many times the baby is asymptomatic for the first 6-12 weeks, so it is extremely important to screen for the disease early on to prevent mental retardation.

 The thyroid gland is influenced by hormones from the hypothalamus and pituitary, which regulate many other glands as well.
-The hypothalamus secretes TRH (thyrotropin releasing hormone), which stimulates the pituitary to release TSH (thyroid stimulating hormone).
+The hypothalamus secretes TRH (thyrotropin-releasing hormone), which stimulates the pituitary to release TSH (thyroid stimulating hormone).
 TSH makes the thyroid gland produce T3 (triiodothyronine) and T4 (thyroxine).
 If T3 and T4 levels get too high, the hypothalamus will process the information and stop the pituitary from making TSH.
 Similarly, if T3 and T4 levels get too low, the hypothalamus will sense this and make the pituitary release more TSH.
+This is known as a negative feedback loop.
 In a person with congenital hypothyroidism, there will be low T3 and T4 levels but elevated levels of TSH.
 The hypothalamus and pituitary are doing their job, trying to stimulate the thyroid; however, the thyroid doesn’t recognize these signals.
 Thus, the thyroid is underactive because overall T3 and T4 levels remain low.
-Because the thyroid regulates metabolism and growth, some symptoms of congenital hypothyroidism are umbilical hernia (intestine pushes through belly button in the abdomen), hypotonia (reduced muscle tension), macroglossia (swollen tongue), bradycardia (slow heart rate), lethargy, and growth failure.
+Because the thyroid regulates metabolism and growth, some symptoms of congenital hypothyroidism are an umbilical hernia (intestine pushes through belly button in the abdomen), hypotonia (reduced muscle tension), macroglossia (swollen tongue), bradycardia (slow heart rate), lethargy, and growth failure.

 Before and After Treatment.
 Maya Clinic, mayaclinic.in/patient-education/category/genetic-metabloic-disorder/.
 Accessed 19 June 2017.